 Due to the coronavirus many employers and employees are uncertain about how to handle the issue of holidays.
 On the one hand employees are forced to postpone their holiday plans.
 On the other hand many employers do not have sufficient work available to keep the employees working.
 It can also be that the demand for certain services and/or products suddenly increased due to the coronavirus outbreak, and employees are consequently suddenly needed in order to service this demand.
 What can employers and employees expect from each other?Continue reading “Coronavirus: your employment rights regarding holidays”

 Temp agencies play a major role in matching demand and supply on the Dutch labour market.
 When not searching for new staff but outsourcing administrative and legal responsibilities, companies often make use of pay-rolling companies.Continue reading “Temping or payrolling?
 New Dutch rules 2020”

 Dutch employment law offers a high degree of protection to employees working in the Netherlands.
 Such protection comes to the fore in the event that an employer wishes to terminate an employee’s employment contract.
 An employer who intends to dismiss an employee is required, by law, to comply with several strict rules and regulations.
 During reorganisations, employees are often laid-off based on redundancy.
 Or alleged redundancy?
 In our experience it is not exceptional that lay-offs include employees whose employment activities do, in fact, continue to exist.
 We help expats figuring out the facts and negotiating more favourable terms of a settlement package.

-Upon termination of the employment contract, the employee may be entitled to a ‘transitional allowance’.
-The transitional allowance is intended to assist the employee in finding a new job after dismissal, for example through education.
+Upon termination of the employment contract, the employee may be entitled to a ‘transition payment’.
+The transition payment is intended to assist the employee in finding a new job after dismissal, for example through education.